 Thankful to Homeschool When Life Happens

 I’m going to be honest here: This year has been particularly hard.
-Life has gotten pretty crazy with major changes for our business, home and family, including the building and development of newly purchased property while trying to sell our […]
+Life has gotten pretty crazy with major changes for our business, home and family, including the building and development of newly purchased property while trying to sell our existing home.
+My well-laid homeschool plans have had to be […]

 Five Reasons I’m Thankful for Homeschooling